Sainahab/Dell-Latitude-5290-2-in-1-Hackintosh-OpenCore-Bigsur-monterey-ventura/README.md

 ## Step by step how to :

-# 1st Step is to boot Big sur
+# 1st Step is to boot Big sur (Please Read the FULL guide before starting)
+ - YOU Must install Big sur first before upgrading to monterey/ventura
  - Follow dortania guide to make bootable usbstick for BIG SUR 11.7 macos (not montery/not ventura)  : https://dortania.github.io/OpenCore-Install-Guide/installer-guide/
 # 2nd Step copy Big Sur EFI to usb
  - copy Efi folder (inside 1 - EFI BIG sur) to usb stick root.